Empty nose syndrome: History

 As early as 1914, Dr Albert Mason reported cases of "a condition resembling atrophic rhinitis" with "a dryness of the nose and throat" following turbinectomy.
 Mason called the turbinates "the most important organ in the nose" and claimed they were "slaughtered and removed with discriminate abandon more than any other part of the body, with the possible exception of the prepuce."
+He recommended that true and compensatory hypertrophy be distinguished and that the removal of septal spurs could treat the latter.

 The term "Empty Nose Syndrome" was first used by Eugene Kern and Monika Stenkvist of the Mayo Clinic in 1994.
 Kern and Eric Moore published a case study of 242 people with secondary atrophic rhinitis in 2001 and were the first to attribute the cause to prior sinonasal surgery in the scientific literature.
 Whether the condition existed or not and whether surgery was a cause, was hotly debated at Nose 2000, a meeting of the International Rhinologic Society that occurs every four years, and continued to be debated thereafter at scientific meetings and in the literature; as an example of how heated the debate became, in a 2002 textbook on nasal reconstruction techniques, two surgeons from University of Utrecht called turbinectomies a "nasal crime".

 Society and culture

-As of 2016, according to Spencer Payne, a doctor who studies ENS, many people with ENS symptoms commonly encounter doctors who consider their symptoms to be purely psychological; according to Subinoy Das, another doctor who studies ENS, recognition among rhinologists was growing.
+Many people with ENS symptoms commonly encounter doctors who consider their symptoms to be purely psychological.
+Recognition among rhinologists has been growing.

-People who experience ENS have formed online communities to support one another and to advocate for recognition, prevention, and treatments for ENS.
+People who experience ENS have formed online communities and websites to support one another and to advocate for recognition, prevention, and treatments for ENS.